callumrollo/geotiff-generator/README.md

 setx PATH %PATH%;path-to-your-proj-folder

-**Altering teh PATH can have severe unintended consequencess** so take care.
+**Altering the PATH can have severe unintended consequencess** so take care.

+##### 2. ERROR 1: PROJ: proj_create_from_database: Open of /home/anaconda3/envs/geotiff-generator/share/proj failed

+If using Pycharm the above error is sometimes generated.
+Not sure why this happens, running the file from the comand line or another IDE fixed it for me.